Carter

 Notable People Named Carter

-John Carter, also known as Carter, is a renowned American multidisciplinary artist and film director based in New York City.
+John Carter, known professionally as Carter, is a New York City based American multidisciplinary conceptual artist and film director.

-Carter Loard Bays is a multi-talented American author, composer, and television showrunner.
+Carter Loard Bays is an American TV producer, writer, showrunner, and musician.

-Carter Glen Stanley was a prominent bluegrass musician who co-founded The Stanley Brothers and The Clinch Mountain Boys band with his brother Ralph Stanley.
+Carter Glen Stanley was a bluegrass lead singer, songwriter, and rhythm guitarist who formed The Stanley Brothers and the Clinch Mountain Boys with his younger brother Ralph Stanley.

 Miriam Johnson